PowerShell/PowerShell/KNOWNISSUES.md

 the registry is widespread throughout the PowerShell codebase, and so innocuous things (such as loading particular modules) can cause strange behavior when unguarded code is executed.

+## Unavailable cmdlets

+This project includes the CoreCLR versions of the `Commands.Management`, `Commands.Utility`, `Security`, and `PSDiagnostics` modules.

+The `Archive`, `Diagnostics`, `PSGet`, and `Host` modules are not yet included.

+The `WSMan.Management` module cannot be included unless the `Management.Infrastructure.Native` library is ported.

+The CoreCLR version of the `Commands.Utility` module does not contain the following cmdlets that exist in the FullCLR version:

+- ConvertFrom-String
+- ConvertTo-Html
+- Export-PSSession
+- Get-TraceSource
+- Import-PSSession
+- Invoke-RestMethod
+- Invoke-WebRequest
+- Out-GridView
+- Out-Printer
+- Send-MailMessage
+- Set-TraceSource
+- Show-Command
+- Trace-Command
+- Update-List